edhull/edhull.github.io/_posts/2025-08-24-predbat-docker-tesla.md

 Initially I was put off for the following reasons:

 1)  Predbat has no documentation covering use of a Tesla Powerwall.
-As of writing only the following inverter systems are officially supported:
+As of the time of writing, only the following inverter systems are officially supported:
 ```
 GivEnergy Hybrid, AC and AIO
 Solis